EleutherAI/optax-galore/README.md

-# WARNING WORK-IN-PROGRESS MOST OF THIS CODE DOES NOT YET WORK

 # Optax-GaLore

 Optax-GaLore is an implementation of the Gradient Low-Rank Projection (GaLore) algorithm for memory-efficient training of Large Language Models (LLMs).
 This project extends the Optax optimization library with GaLore functionality.